-How Coupang is “out-Amazoning even Amazon,” according to Goodwater Capital – TechCrunch
+How Coupang is ‘out-Amazoning even Amazon,’ according to Goodwater Capital – TechCrunch

 Korean e-commerce giant Coupang is expected to hold one of the biggest tech IPOs of the year on March 11.
 The company disclosed earlier this month that it is seeking up to $3.6 billion at a potential $51 billion valuation on the New York Stock Exchange.
 Founded in 2010, Coupang is sometimes described as the Amazon of South Korea, but for years it has managed the impressive feat of achieving an even higher dollar retention rate than Amazon, according to a report by Goodwater Capital.

 Goodwater’s S-1 teardown of Coupang, released today, is based on a combination of proprietary consumer research and information from Coupang’s S-1 filing.
-Before launching Goodwater, co-founder Eric Kim was managing director at Maverick, an early investor in Coupang, and served on the company’s board from 2011 to 2017.
+Before launching Goodwater, co-founder Eric Kim was managing director at Maverick, an early investor in Coupang and served on the company’s board from 2011 to 2017.
 Neither he nor Goodwater have holdings in Coupang, however, and are releasing the teardown as third-party research.

 According to the report, Coupang is not only the current market leader in South Korea, but also “the only player making major market share gains, widening its lead over competitors” like G Market, 11 Street, Auction, WeMakePrice, Naver Shopping and TMON.
 In 2020, it increased its market share to 24.6%, up from 18.1% in 2019.

-Notably, Goodwater’s research found that shoppers are more likely to return and spend money on Coupang than other e-commerce sites—not just compared to its South Korean competitors, but also other major e-commerce players around the world.
+Notably, Goodwater’s research found that shoppers are more likely to return and spend money on Coupang than other e-commerce sites — not just compared to its South Korean competitors, but also other major e-commerce players around the world.
 Based on dollar retention rate (or the amount of money a group spends each year after they first use a platform), Coupang customers return and spend more money than shoppers on eBay, Etsy, Walmart or Alibaba in the U.S.

 “Customers are coming back and spending at a rate that easily exceeds those platforms and closely matches the behavior on Amazon,” the report says.
-“But more surprising is that as early as 2017, Coupang’s performance already started to exceed Amazon, with year 3 dollar retention of 346% with Amazon at 278%.
+“But more surprising is that as early as 2017, Coupang’s performance already started to exceed Amazon, with year-three dollar retention of 346% with Amazon at 278%.
 Later cohorts have already improved on that.
 The value of these customers are not only best-in-class in Korea, but likely the highest in the world.”

 This is due in large part to Coupang’s heavy investment in logistics.
 When the company was founded in 2010, there were no major third-party logistics providers in South Korea comparable to UPS or FedEx in the U.S. Coupang had to build its own infrastructure and now has 100 fulfillment and logistics centers in 30 cities and 15,000 delivery drivers.

 In order to catch up, Kim told TechCrunch in an email that “a competitor would need to figure out a way to invest billions into logistical and technical infrastructure to try to compete with Coupang.
 Even with the necessary resourcing, you’ll notice that in South Korea, similar to other developed geographies, market leaders tend to build on their leads over time.
-We’ve seen this with Kakao, Naver, and now Coupang.”
+We’ve seen this with Kakao, Naver and now Coupang.”

 “The moats from scale are quite strong in a market like South Korea because you’ve done something right to win over the South Korean consumer,” he added.